edgi-govdata-archiving/ECHO-by-Zip-Code/README.md

 Change the zip code in the code as `my_zip` to your own zip code and run the notebook again to see a report for your area:

 ![Screen Shot 2020-02-06 at 3 52 03 PM](https://user-images.githubusercontent.com/454690/73988794-a37a1e00-48f8-11ea-8d13-9acb7321aed2.png)

+---

+## License & Copyright

+Copyright (C) <year> Environmental Data and Governance Initiative (EDGI) This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 3.0.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

+See the [`LICENSE`](/LICENSE) file for details.